kgdunn/pid-book/process-monitoring/process-monitoring.rst

 This preceding section of the book is only intended to give an overview of the concepts of process monitoring.
 As you move into an industrial environment you will find there are many such systems already in place.
 Higher levels of management track statistics from a different point of view, often summarizing data from an entire plant, geographic region, or country.
 The techniques learned in this book, while focusing mainly on unit operations, are equally applicable though.

 You may come across systems called dashboards, which are often part of :index:`enterprise resource planning` (ERP) systems.
 These dashboards are supposed to monitor the pulse of a company and are tracked like any other monitoring chart discussed above.
 Another area is called :index:`business intelligence` (BI) systems.
 These typically track sales and other financial information.
-And yet another acronym is the :index:`KPI`, :index:`key performance indicator`, which is a summary variable, such as profit per hour, or energy cost per unit of production.
+And yet another acronym is the :index:`KPI <see: KPI; key performance indicator>`, :index:`key performance indicator`, which is a summary variable, such as profit per hour, or energy cost per unit of production.
 These are often monitored and acted on by site managers on a daily or weekly basis.

 But at the unit operation and plant level, you will likely find the hardest part of getting a monitoring chart implemented is the part where you need to access the data.
 Getting data out of most database systems is not easy, though it has improved quite a bit in the last few years.